 This section provides guidance on how to handle complaints effectively.
 It does not provide final answers.
 Absolute rules cannot be established for handling complaints.
-In each case, judgments must be based on the specific circumstances of how the problem can best be resolved.
+In each service request, judgments must be based on the specific circumstances of how the problem can best be resolved.
 Each complaint should be given individual treatment.
 Every individual complaint is important to the customer and to our organization.
-Not only can a complaint to the Postal Service identify operational problems, it also provides an opportunity to turn a dissatisfied customer into an understanding, informed, and satisfied consumer.
+Not only can a complaint to the Postal Service identify operational problems, it also provides an opportunity to turn a customer who is dissatisfied into an understanding, informed, and satisfied consumer.
 Conveying a concerned attitude is an underlying factor in successfully resolving complaints.
-The general recommended approach is to follow these guidelines:
+The recommended approach is to follow these guidelines:

 - a.
-If the problem was the fault of the Postal Service, an apology should be automatic.
-To the customer, the person answering the complaint represents the entire Postal Service.
-The customer should be advised that the Postal Service regrets any inconvenience. - b.
-The customer is entitled to know why there was a problem.
-The customer has, after all, paid for a service that apparently was not received.
-Most people are responsive to a reasonable explanation. - c.
-It is the responsibility of the Postal Service to inform customers of the proper application and use of postal rules and regulations.
-A customer may well have misunderstood them and should not be criticized for any lack of knowledge in this respect.
-If possible, explain why the rule or regulation is in effect. - d.
-Impress upon the customer that the Postal Service is taking steps to see that the problem does not occur again.
+If the problem was the fault of the Postal Service, an apology should be automatic. - (1) To the customer, the person answering the complaint represents the entire Postal Service. - (2) The customer should be advised that the Postal Service regrets any inconvenience. - b.
+The customer is entitled to know why there was a problem. - (1) The customer has, after all, paid for a service that apparently was not received. - (2) Most people are responsive to a reasonable explanation. - c.
+It is the responsibility of the Postal Service to inform customers of the proper application and use of postal rules and regulations. - (1) A customer may have misunderstood the rules and regulations and should not be criticized for any lack of knowledge in this respect.
+An apology for the misunderstanding should be automatic. - (2) If possible, explain why the rule or regulation is in effect.

-- e.
+- d.
+Impress upon the customer that the Postal Service is taking steps to ensure the problem does not occur again. - e.
 The customer is helping the Postal Service by complaining.
-A complaint suggests where improvements can be made and helps to spotlight little problems before they become big ones. - f.
+A complaint does the following: - (1) It suggests where improvements can be made, and - (2) It helps to spotlight little problems before they become big ones. - f.
 Let the customer know that the Postal Service wants to be of help and that we encourage further contact if there are any problems in the future.
 Emphasize to the customer our concern about the quality of mail service.

 Note: If a particularly difficult problem is encountered, consult higher level management about the best way to handle the complaint.
-A trained Consumer Affairs manager is available in each district to provide additional assistance.